home-assistant/home-assistant.io/source/_integrations/thread.markdown

 - Go to {% my integrations title="**Settings** > **Devices & Services**" %}.
 - If you do not see a **Thread** integration, add it.
 - Then, select **Configure** and check if you see any Thread networks on the overview page.
-- If you do not have any Thread networks yet, follow [Make Home Assistant your first Thread network](#to-make-home-assistant-your-first-thread-network)
+- Case 1: If you do not have any Thread networks yet, follow [Case 1: Make Home Assistant your first Thread network](#case-1-to-make-home-assistant-your-first-thread-network)
+- Case 2: If you have existing networks, follow [Case 2: Create a HA border router when there is an existing network](#case-2-to-create-a-ha-border-router-when-there-is-an-existing-network)

-### To make Home Assistant your first Thread network
+### Case 1: Making Home Assistant your first Thread network

+Follow these steps if you want to turn Home Assistant into a Thread border router using the Thread radio of Yellow, SkyConnect, or another compatible radio and you do not have any third-party Thread networks present yet.

 Currently this use case requires an Android phone.
 If you want to add Matter devices via an iOS phone, this use case is not supported yet.

+#### Prerequisites

+- Device with a Thread-capable radio, such as Home Assistant Yellow, SkyConnect, or another compatible radio
+- Android phone
+- No third-party Thread networks present

+#### To make Home Assistant your first Thread network

 1. To enable Thread support on your Home Assistant Yellow or SkyConnect, you need to install the **OpenThread Border Router** add-on.
 Follow the corresponding procedure:
    - [Enable Thread on Home Assistant Yellow](https://yellow.home-assistant.io/procedures/enable-thread/).